laxmi-oss/converged-database-1/graph/Oracle-Graph-Lab6.md

 ![](./images/IMGG16.PNG)

 Load the graph.
-This can 10-15 minutes or more depending on network bandwidth
+This can take 10-15 minutes or more depending on network bandwidth

 ````
 <copy>